Introduction to GIMP Alternatives

 1. Adobe Photoshop

-Photoshop tops the list of almost any discussions that include an image editing software.
-Today, it is seen as the industry-leading image editing application.
+Photoshop tops the list of almost any discussions that include image editing software.
+Today, it is seen as an industry-leading image editing application.
 Photoshop offers advanced features and effects that can be used to edit the images, convert objects into 3D artworks, and for creating spectacular image effects.
 It offers great flexibility and empowers its users for bringing the concepts and visuals into the digital platform.
-You can change the color levels, add filters, play with mask channel options, include textures and the list goes on.
+You can change the color levels, add filters, play with mask channel options, include textures, and the list goes on.
 Photoshop is the perfect tool that can match the user’s creativity.
 Besides all these features, Photoshop also comes with the video editor tool with enough options and tools for basic usage.

 Pixlr comes in both free and paid versions and is mainly used for editing pictures online.
 It contains a handy history and tools such as healing, also offers numerous effects and filters for image enhancement and beautification.
 This saves a lot of time, as you do not need to put much effort and details into obtaining the desired effect.
 In the paid pro version, the users can edit files that are in PDF for PSD formats.

 PhotoLine is a great application that has the right mix of usage, pricing, and functionality.
 Apart from being a raster image editor that offers plenty of effects and filters, PhotoLine can also be utilized by artists and designers to create vector arts.
 However, there are certain drawbacks with PhotoLine.
-It does not come with familiar tools such as the pen, slice or the path tool.
+It does not come with familiar tools such as the pen, slice or path tool.
 The users have a 30 day free trial period, after which they need to buy the paid version.

 4. Aurora HDR

 AirMagic is an application specifically crafted for working on pictures taken by drones.
 It is smartly built to remove haze automatically while boosting the color values to get a sharp and clear image and requires minimal human intervention.
 You can go ahead with AirMagic if you like aerial photography and want to transform your captures into stunning pieces of art.
 It also supports multiple photo editing.
-Another advantage that AirMagic brings into the table is that it can replace expensive drone camera filters with its advanced AI algorithm.
+Another advantage that AirMagic brings to the table is that it can replace expensive drone camera filters with its advanced AI algorithm.
 The application can automatically adjust the colors, eliminate haze, and construct details for the image.
-All this technology does wonders in getting the best image editing results and you can use it to experiment and create unique styles.
+All this technology does wonders in getting the best image editing results, and you can use it to experiment and create unique styles.

 6. Affinity Photo

 Affinity Photo is a raster graphics application for professionals that provides non-destructive workflow with live previews.
 It is also capable of providing tools and features for editing pan and zoom options at 60fps.
 The application offers a huge set of tools crafted for professionals in the photography and creative field.
 The users can edit images, make multi-layered compositions, retouch images and do a lot more.
-Affinity Photo supports about 15 file format types, it comes with many advanced editing functions and effects ranging from basic to advanced tools such as cropping, drawing and painting, selection, red-eye removal, batch processing, clone stamp, and correction of lens distortion.
+Affinity Photo supports about 15 file format types; it comes with many advanced editing functions and effects ranging from basic to advanced tools such as cropping, drawing and painting, selection, red-eye removal, batch processing, clone stamp, and correction of lens distortion.

 Pixelmator is an image editor software created for Mac OS users.
 The key highlight of Pixelmator is that it offers inbuilt standard tools along with several unique functions created by Apple.
 The benefit of this is that you can edit and export images that are in the high-efficiency image format.
 Besides all these features, it also supports SVG files and includes a live preview functionality.
 The user interface of the Pixelmator is very user-friendly and comes with special guidelines as well.
 However, in order to use it, the user must be aware of some photo editing skills and tools.
-Luckily, before purchasing the application, users can try using it for a one-month trial period to better understand the capabilities and functions of the application.
+Luckily, before purchasing the application, users can try using it for a one-month trial period better to understand the capabilities and functions of the application.

 8. Corel Painter